 Approximately 1 in 10 patients receiving aminoglycoside therapy will experience ototoxicity in some form.
 Similar factors – such as age, hepatic and renal impairment, high doses for prolonged periods, and in patients taking diuretics (for example – furosemide) – increase this risk.

 When we talk about the clinical pharmacology of aminoglycosides, we need to think about the following factors:

-Aminoglycosides have been around since the 1940s, with the introduction of streptomycin – a drug effective in the treatment of tuberculosis.
-Though resistance is on the increase, these drugs remain an important drug class in the treatment of serious bacterial infections.
+Though drug resistance is on the increase, these drugs continue to remain an important drug class in the treatment of serious bacterial infections.